Last Updated: 18.10.2023

-The sun is shining, the beers are cold and the waves are firing… those surf lessons in Nicaragua must be calling your name.
+The sun is shining, the beers are cold and the waves are firing -those surf lessons in Nicaragua must be calling your name.
 Here’s everything you need to know before you go.
+There are not many places in the world that can offer you a fulfilling surf trip to learn to surf.

 There’s swell pretty much all year round, the locals are some of the most fun-loving people you’ll ever encounter and that wind, oh that sweet, sweet wind, it blows offshore on the Pacific Coast for over 330 days a year.